ZaGetex/messstation/ADD-SENSOR_README.md

 This guide explains how to add a new sensor to the Messstation dashboard.

-Your application is now highly modular.
+The application is now highly modular.
 The database, data-intake API, dashboard, history page, and download modal are all driven by a **single configuration file**.

 Adding a new sensor is now a simple 2-step process.